 - They usually do not cause the child pain or interfere with the way the child learns to walk.

 - Neither problem has been linked to arthritis in adulthood.

 Since disability from in-toeing is extremely rare and most cases resolve spontaneously, observation and parental education are important from the time of diagnosis.
-Non-surgical treatment of in-toeing, with the exception of casting in children with metatarsus adductus, has not been shown to be effective.
+Conservative management of out-toeing is more effective.
 Conditions that support considering a surgical approach include:

 - The child is older than 8 years of age.

 - There is severe deformity that creates significant cosmetic and functional disability - anteversion in excess of 50.

 - Deformity of more than three standard deviations beyond the mean.

 - A family which is aware of the risks of the procedure.